Sterniii3/KMstability/application/usage.md

 2. Select if you use option 1 or option 2.

-3. Specify the name of the start and the stop date variable or the time interval variable, as well as the event variable in you data set, respectively.
+3. Specify the name of the start and the stop date variable or the time interval variable, as well as the event variable in your data set, respectively.

-4. Choose which figure format (png, jpeg or pdf) you whish.
+4. Choose which figure format (png, jpeg or pdf) you wish.

-5. Click on "Go" and wait for the results to apear in the "plots" and "derived metrics" tab, respectively.
+5. Click on "Go" and wait for the results to appear in the "plots" and "derived metrics" tab, respectively.

 ### output